xovrlabs/xovr-packages/README.md

 ## The XBPS source packages collection

-This repository contains the XBPS source packages collection to build binary packages for the XOVR Linux distribution.
-XOVR is a build fork of the Void Linux distribution.
+This repository contains the XBPS source packages collection used to build binary packages for the XOVR Linux distribution.

+XOVR Linux is an independent fork of Void Linux, maintained by the XOVR Labs team.
+It introduces updated tooling, and infrastructure tailored for a sovereign future — infrastructure owned and controlled by you, collectively.

 The included `xbps-src` script will fetch and compile the sources, and install its files into a `fake destdir` to generate XBPS binary packages that can be installed